-Aerial photographs dating back to 1918 were analyzed through geographic information system (GIS) to evaluate the changes in width and sinuosity.
-Anthropogenic changes and droughts led to significant narrowing throughout the early to mid-1900s, but the width has stabilized between 300 and 500 feet, depending on the subreach.
-While the sinuosity of the reach has remained low (slightly above 1) for most subreaches, it has been increasing since the 1990s.
-Changes to bed elevation were observed using crosssection geometry files provided by the USBR Technical Service Center.
-The Escondida reach contains the "pivot point" in which the sand bed river transitions from a degrading channel to an aggrading channel.
+Digitized planforms created from aerial photographs dating back to 1918 were analyzed through geographic information system (GIS) to evaluate the changes in width and sinuosity.
+Anthropogenic changes and droughts led to significant narrowing throughout the early to mid-1900s, but the width has stabilized between 300 and 500 feet.
+While the sinuosity of the reach has remained low for most subreaches, it has been increasing since the 1990s.
+The Escondida reach contains a "pivot point" in which the sand bed river transitions from a degrading channel to an aggrading channel.
 The upstream subreach has degraded about 2 feet between the years 1962 and 2012, while the downstream subreach has aggraded approximately 1 foot.